 If the circumstances that caused the crack aren’t addressed, further foundation damage is very likely to occur.
 For example, if a concrete slab cracks because of soil settlement, repairing the crack treats the symptom rather than the problem.
 Additional cracking will occur as soil settlement continues.
 To make a permanent repair, a foundation specialist may determine that steel piers should be driven beneath the slab, connecting it to sound load-bearing soil at greater depth.

 MYTH: Replacing a damaged foundation with a new foundation is a more long-lasting solution than simply repairing a damaged foundation.

 REALITY: This is a common misconception that needlessly costs homeowners huge sums of money.
 Concrete gains strength as it ages, so an existing concrete foundation will be stronger than a new concrete foundation due to its age.
 An experienced foundation repair specialist will be able to determine what caused the foundation damage, and then correct the problem using engineered foundation repair products like steel piers and wall anchors.
 When these products are installed, foundation elements (footings, slabs, walls, concrete stairs, etc.) that have shifted, cracked or settled can usually be jacked back into their original positions.
 The end result is a permanent repair that’s completed more quickly and much more economically than a total replacement job.

-Contact the experts at Foundation Systems of Michigan for more truths about foundation repair and to schedule a free estimate for foundation repair in Sterling Heights, Rochester, Livonia and all nearby areas in SE Michigan.
+Contact the experts at Foundation Systems of Michigan for more truths about foundation repair and to schedule a free estimate for foundation repair in Sterling Heights, Rochester, Livonia and all of lower Michigan.